 The group is concerned with the nation’s aging population, and the impact extended care has on individual families and state and federal budgets.

-“The goal of this work is to identify and develop actionable, realistic policy options for consideration by state regulators, state legislators, the NAIC as a body, federal agencies, and Congress, that could increase the number of affordable asset protection product options available for middle-income Americans, potentially paving the way for the private market to play a more meaningful role in financing the LTC needs of our society,” wrote NAIC in the statement.
+“The goal of this work is to identify and develop actionable, realistic policy options for consideration by state regulators, state legislators, the NAIC as a body, federal agencies, and Congress, that could increase the number of affordable asset protection product options available for middle-income Americans, potentially paving the way for the private market to play a more meaningful role in financing the LTC needs of our society.”National Association of Insurance Commissioners

 The main issues include long-term care financing, the role of insurance companies and design of LTC insurance products, consumer’s needs and input for LTC solutions and the potential role of employers offering LTC insurance products and financial support for them.
 The NAIC acknowledges that public Medicare LTC is a continually growing challenge as well.
 The group is looking for ways to increase long-term care funding options for the American family.
 Many people don’t consider how they will pay for long-term care until they are much older or they have a health event.
 This makes the availability of private insurance much more difficult or impossible.

 Health insurance, Medicare (health insurance for those ages 65 and older) and Medicare Supplements pay for a small portion of skilled long-term care, generally for a short period of time and only if a person is improving.
 Medicaid requires an exhaustion of assets for a person to qualify for Medicaid long-term care benefits.